-Amid #MeToo, Evangelicals Grapple With Misconduct In #ChurchToo
+Amid #MeToo, Evangelicals Grapple With Misconduct In Their Own Churches

 The #MeToo movement, having exposed alleged sexual misconduct from Hollywood to Capitol Hill and in board rooms and news rooms, has now reached into evangelical Christian circles, raising questions unique to that faith culture.

-Note: This story has been updated to remove a reference to #ChurchToo that was added in the editing process.